Old Age Just Snuck Up on Me.

-Today I am a Grandmother to 11 grandchildren.
-Little did I know the great JOY these little ones would bring to my life.
+Today I am a Nana to eleven grandchildren.
+Little did I know the JOY these little ones would bring to my life.
 The place my grandchildren hold in my heart is sacred.
-As a Nana I have learned that each moment is a trust and a treasure to be stored and savored for the quiet moments.
-When I gaze into my granddaughters' trusting eyes, I marvel at their adoration .. for me.
+As a Nana, I hold each moment as a trust and a treasure to be stored and savored in the quiet moments.
+When I gaze into my granddaughter's trusting eyes, I marvel at their adoration - for me.
 Wonder of wonder's, I am unconditionally loved by these innocent babes.
-I tuck the memory of those loving eye's into a soft spot reserved in my soul and count it as a blessed treasure frozen in time.
+I tuck the memory of those loving eyes into a soft spot reserved in my soul and count it as a blessed treasure frozen in time.

-As my grandson's, Wee Man and Little Man, run through the front door they jump into my arms crying "Nana I'm here!"
-I smother them with kisses and revel in the affection from my boys!
+As my grandson's, Wee Man and Little Man, run through the front door, they jump into my arms crying "Nana I'm here!"
+I smother them with kisses and revel in the affection!
 I am told they ask their mama frequently, "Can we pleeeeeaaaaassse go to Nana's?
-The innocence and trust they possess moves me to the core .. and the Nana Bear in me longs to protect and stand up to anyone who might dare to touch that.
+The innocence and trust they possess, move me to the core, and the Nana Bear in me longs to protect and stand up to anyone who might dare to touch that.

 Growing Old with Grace

-Throughout the years I have made friendships with many older women.
-As I have observed and studied them I have learned.
-Many of these women were weighed down as they carried the heavy weight of defeat and discouragement, weights that were clearly reflected in their faces.
-There were others who seemed to rise above the burden of getting old.
-Some women wore dignity under their white hair emulating a joy and contentment with their station in life.
+Throughout the years I have made friendships with older women.
+As I have studied them, I have learned.
+Many of these women are weighed down by defeat and discouragement, a heaviness clearly reflected in their faces.

-Another thing I observed about older women was that the attitude they carried did not seem to be connected to the ease or difficulty of their lives.
-Some of the sweetest older women I have known have lived with very difficult situations.
-On the other hand there were those women whose lives were fairly simple; yet they became sour and unapproachable.
+Another thing I observed about older women is their attitude had nothing to do with the ease or difficulty of their lives.
+Some of the sweetest older women I know have lived in very difficult situations.
+On the other hand, there are others whose lives are fairly simple; yet they became sour and unapproachable.

 Poem on Aging